Behodler (EYE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Behodler Historical Price

-According to the latest data gathered on Behodler live price page, the current price of Behodler is 0.01626616USD.
-The circulating supply of Behodler(EYE) is 5.57M EYE , giving it a market capitalization of $90.57K.
+According to the latest data gathered on Behodler live price page, the current price of Behodler is 0.01604447USD.
+The circulating supply of Behodler(EYE) is 5.57M EYE , giving it a market capitalization of $89.33K.

 The Behodler Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EYE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.